 Installation of the Memorial

-The Vivekananda Rock Memorial is a blend primarily of West Bengal and Tamil Nadu style of architecture.
-The Memorial houses two main structures namely Vivekananda Mandapam and Shripada Mandapam.
+Architecturally, the Vivekananda Rock Memorial primarily blends West Bengal and Tamil Nadu styles.
+It comprises two major structures: Vivekananda Mandapam and Shripada Mandapam.

 • Mukha Mandapam